november, 2021

 Learning objectives

-After completion of this week, participants:
+After completion of this week, participants should be able to:

 Understand pain scoring and the importance of using validated methods